 Meyer lemons are a winter favorite, prized for their thin skin, floral aroma, and gentle sweetness.
 Learn what makes them special, how to use them, and where to find them fresh at local farmers markets.Read More

-Did you know the Monterey Bay area is the second largest producer of mushrooms in the US and third in the world?
-Pennsylvania, where mushroom farming was pioneered, ranks first in the US for mushroom production.
-The Chinese learned mushroom farming in Pennsylvania for shiitake production and are the number one producer in the world....Read More
+Did you know the Monterey Bay area is the second-largest producer of mushrooms in the U.S. and third in the world?
+Pennsylvania, where mushroom farming was pioneered, ranks first.
+The Chinese, who studied Pennsylvania’s methods for shiitake production, now lead global production.
+What was once considered exotic—shiitakes, lion’s mane, oysters, chanterelles, and Portobellos—are now everyday...Read More

 A sure sign that November has arrived is the warm orange glow of persimmons lighting up many stalls at the farmers market.
 This deep red-orange radiance comes from persimmons—known in much of the world as kaki (a Japanese word pronounced kah-kee).
 The name persimmon comes from “pessamin,” an Algonquin term for the native North American...Read More